String Inverters vs. Microinverters: What’s the Difference?

 Micro and string inverters are easily confused.
-Having a sound knowledge of the difference between the two will help you determine which is a better fit for your situation.
+Learning the key differences between these two common inverter types can help homeowners determine which inverter and therefore solar company is best for them.

 How Inverters Work

 Before we dive into the difference between inverter types, let’s cover their basic functions.
 All inverters convert direct electrical current generated by their solar modules (DC) into a usable electrical current for the home, which is also known as an alternating current (AC).

 String inverters are the original inverter type.
 Although technology has evolved, many installers still use string inverters.